 R (on the application of P) v Thames Valley Police

-The court held that inclusion of alleged sexual comments in an enhanced criminal record certificate constituted a disproportionate interference with…
+Inclusion of alleged sexual comments in an enhanced criminal record certificate constituted disproportionate interference with the claimant’s Article…

 Upholding the claimant’s challenge, the Administrative Court has held that the inclusion of alleged sexual comments in an enhanced criminal record certificate (ECRC) constituted a disproportionate interference with the claimant’s Article 8 rights and the offending references should be removed.

 The claimant, now in his fifties, had worked as a chef but also had experience in care work.
 At the material time he was working as an agency worker at a residential community drug stabilisation and structured treatment programme.
 The job brought him into contact with adults with alcohol, drug or related mental health problems, people who could be described as vulnerable.

 The claimant worked a few shifts and was popular with the residents.
 However, he was then asked not to return because certain complaints had been made to the manager.
 The manager would not divulge the contents and the claimant said he did not know what they might be.
 He then learned through the recruitment agency which had secured him the job that a sexual allegation had been made by a female resident "A".

 A fortnight or so later the claimant was arrested and interviewed.
 The allegation was of conduct by the claimant that would, at its highest, have amounted to a relatively minor sexual assault.
 The claimant denied the allegation vigorously and gave an explanation as to why "A" might have made up the story.
 After further investigation the claimant was told that no further action would be taken and received a notice to that effect.